 Current NSSL or Subject Compilations of State Laws subscribers will receive a 15% discount.

 Print & Online……………………..$225.00*

 Additional Print Copies…….$105.00

-**Database will be updated 3 times per year*, print to be updated every 2-3 years
+*Database will be updated regularly, print to be updated every 2-3 year

 Multinational Sources Compared: A Subject and Jurisdiction Index